Yorkshire Chess History

 The 1891 census found parents William and Ann had moved a short way to 21 James Street, nearly co-linear with Victoria Street.
 Of the children only Fanny remained with her parents.
 Father William was a stationary engine driver, whatever that meant.

 The whereabouts and fortunes of Joseph and John are difficult to find in census records for 1891 and after, but there’s a slight hint they may have moved together to Manchester.
+A more convincing possibility is that Joseph, at least, emigrated to Australia, and a Joseph Rickett Shephard reportedly married an Isabella Faskein Dow in Victoria, in 1903.

 Identifying the death records of the chess-playing brothers is nigh impossible.
 Their names are too common.
 They may have moved from Rotherham.
 They were not important enough for their deaths to be noted in newspapers.